A Systematic Review on Process Mining for Curricular Analysis: Challenges opportunities

-In this section, we discuss \textbf{(RQ4) What are the open challenges and research opportunities?} Since curricular analysis is within a broader context, there are general PM challenges from a technical \citep{ProcessMiningBook} and organizational \citep{MartinFKGLRADRW21} perspective, as well as more specific EPM challenges \citep{SLR2} that must be addressed.
+In this section, we discuss \textbf{(RQ4) What are the open challenges and research opportunities?} There are general PM challenges from a technical \citep{ProcessMiningBook} and organizational \citep{MartinFKGLRADRW21} perspective, as well as more specific EPM challenges \citep{SLR2} that must be addressed.
 In what follows, we summarize and complement specific curricular analysis challenges described in primary studies.

+\begin{description} \item[Log abstraction] Log abstraction is a core preprocessing task in PM that simplifies logs by aggregating events, defining event classes, and clustering \citep{Liu24}.
+In curricular analysis, however, process models must represent student trajectories at different levels of granularity, such as course-level activities versus curriculum milestones.
+An open challenge is to evaluate whether existing log abstraction techniques sufficiently capture these diverse granularity levels or if tailored, domain-specific methods are needed, as suggested by \citep{Puttow24}.
+Ensuring granularity and interpretability is critical to understanding student behavior across different levels.

-\begin{description} \item[Heterogeneity and complexity.]
+\item[Heterogeneity and complexity.]
 PM tools must handle voluminous data from educational information systems.
 This data describes heterogeneous and complex situations since educational processes reflect the high diversity of behaviors in students' learning paths \citep{24_Awatef}.
 Additionally, some undesired behaviors from the PM perspective are not extraordinary, e.g., non-finalized cases of dropout students.
 Moreover, as described in \citep{23_Hobeck}, curricula are often flexible, particularly when there is a wide variety of compulsory courses and when exceptions are considered, e.g., exams could be repeated after failing, or there are lateral program entries when a student switches its career or spend a semester studying in a foreign program.
 All these aspects affect process discovery (generating spaghetti models) and conformance checking.
-Several strategies are followed, such as identifying consistent student cohorts or specific groups of students (clustering) with homogeneous characteristics and filtering them, reducing the complexity of the discovered process models.

-Cluster analysis aims to identify typical behavior patterns of groups of similar students based on intra- and inter-course data such as examination results and order of the courses in their trajectories \citep{li2019educational,krivzanic2020educational}.
-In \citep{7_Awatef,9_Cameranesi}, the authors mentioned the need to develop new and refined clustering and classification techniques and to compare results from different techniques in the context of curricular analysis.
+Addressing this challenge requires strategies such as clustering student cohorts with similar characteristics, using selective filtering to simplify process models without losing critical information, and developing more tailored conformance-checking techniques.